-The purpose of this section is to prove Theorem 34.11 and apply it to prove Theorem 34.4 etc. In §35.1-3, we work with a global quotient by a finite group and an orbi-bundle and explain how to construct a single-valued section that has the properties required in Theorem 34.11.
+The purpose of this section is to prove Proposition 34.11 and apply it to prove Theorem 34.4 etc. In §35.1-3, we work with a global quotient by a finite group and an orbi-bundle and explain how to construct a single-valued section that has the properties required in Proposition 34.11.
 We use the stratification of the orbifold by the isotropy group.
 On each of the stratum we can rather easily construct a section whose zero set has the required dimension since each stratum is actually a manifold.
 The main point of our construction is how we paste those strata-wise sections to produce a global single-valued piecewise smooth section whose zero set carries a smooth triangulation.
 This problem is thus naturally related to the theory of stratified set and to the singularity theory of smooth maps.
 The proof in §35.1-3 is based on several machinery established in the theory of stratified space.
-In Appendix §A3 of the year 2000 preprint version [FOOO00], we provide another argument to find a single valued section whose zero set carries a triangulation, by using the normally polynomial perturbations, while we will use the normally conical perturbations introduced in §35.4 below.
-The approach of [FOOO00] is based on the triangulability of real analytic sets and of Whitney stratified spaces.
-In that sense it is closer to the method described in [FuOn01].
-An advantage of this approach is that we only need to use the statement of the results established in the theory of Whitney stratified spaces : namely, Whitney stratified space has a C^0 -triangulation.
+In Appendix $\S A3$ , we will provide another argument to find a single valued section whose zero set carries a triangulation.
+This approach is based on the triangulability of real analytic sets and of Whitney stratified spaces.
+In that sense this approach is closer to the method described in [FuOn01].
+An advantage of this approach is that we only need to use the statement of the results established in the theory of Whitney stratified spaces: namely, Whitney stratified space has a $C^0$ -triangulation.
 Although this result is rather difficult but is well-established.
-(In the approach of §35.1-3 we need to go back to the proof of this result and uses some of the ideas used in the proof of this result.)
-Unfortunately, there is one drawback of the approach in §A3 of [FOOO00].
-Namely the triangulation of Whitney stratified space is of C^0 but not smooth.
+(In the approach of $\S 35.1$ -3 we need to go back to the proof of this result and uses some of the ideas used in the proof of this result.)
+Unfortunately, there is one drawback of the approach in §A3.
+Namely the triangulation of Whitney stratified space is of $C^0$ but not smooth.
 This is a well-known fact, which is related to the various basic points (and difficulty) in the singularity theory of differentiable mapping.
-(For example, this fact is related to the reason why the set of stable map germs is not dense in C^{∞} topology.)
+(For example this fact is related to the reason why the set of stable map germs is not dense in $C^{\infty}$ topology.)
 However, the triangulation of real algebraic set is sufficiently 'close to smooth' so that we may apply the construction of previous chapters.
 Because of this drawback we present the alternative argument in §35.1-3, by which we can actually construct smooth singular chains and the argument of the previous chapters directly apply.
-(As we mentioned in §1.6, we put the manuscript [FOOO08II] describing the normally polynomial perturbations in the first named author's home page, since the results and the proofs therein are correct and have own interest.)
-We next explain in $\S35.4$, generalization of the results of $\S35.1-3$ to the case of Kuranishi structure.
+We next explain in §35.4, generalization of the results of §35.1-3 to the case of Kuranishi structure.
 Using the results of §35.1-4, the proof of Theorem 34.4 etc. are completed in §35.5.
 For this purpose we need to study an equivariant index of the linearization of the Cauchy-Riemann operator.
-Special positivity is used only in this part.
+Our assumption (semi-positivity of ambient symplectic manifold and Condition 34.3) are used only in this part.
 35.1.
-Single-valued piecewise smooth section of orbi-bundle : Statement of the result.
+Single valued piecewise smooth section of orbi-bundle: Statement of the result.